cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 ### KEM Key Reuse

 The properties of HPKE depend on the uniqueness of the shared secret.
+A recipient can use the same keying material to establish multiple contexts.
-Senders and recipients independently ensure a unique shared secret by each choosing a unique value for input keying material.
-For the KEMs in this document, the `ikm` input to `DeriveKeyPair()` ({{derive-key-pair}}) MUST NOT be reused between contexts, even for a different KEM.
+Senders ensure that the shared secret is unique for each context by choosing a unique value for input keying material.
+For the KEMs in this document, the `ikm` input to `DeriveKeyPair()` ({{derive-key-pair}}) MUST NOT be reused by a sender for multiple contexts, even for a different KEM.
+A receiver MUST NOT use the same `ikm` for different KEMs.

 ### Future KEMs {#future-kems}